ptr727/PlexCleaner/README.md

 ## Release Notes

 - Version 3.7:
-  - Added `ProcessOptions:IgnoreFiles` to support skipping sample files per [discussions request](https://github.com/ptr727/PlexCleaner/discussions/341).
+  - Added `ProcessOptions:IgnoreFiles` to support skipping (not deleting) sample files per [discussions request](https://github.com/ptr727/PlexCleaner/discussions/341).
     - Wildcard characters `*` and `?` are supported, e.g. `*.sample` or `*.sample.*`.
+    - Wildcard support now also allows excluding temporary UnRaid FuseFS files, e.g. `*.fuse_hidden*`.
   - Settings JSON schema updated from v3 to v4 to account for modified `ProcessOptions` settings.
     - `ProcessOptions:KeepExtensions` has been deprecated, existing values will be converted to `ProcessOptions:IgnoreExtensions` on load.
     - E.g. `ProcessOptions:KeepExtensions` : `.nfo` will be converted to `ProcessOptions:IgnoreExtensions` : `*.nfo`.
   - Changed JSON serialization from `Newtonsoft.Json` [to](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/migrate-from-newtonsoft) .NET native `Text.Json`.
   - Changed JSON schema generation from `Newtonsoft.Json.Schema` [to][jsonschema-link] `JsonSchema.Net.Generation`.
-  - Fixed issue with old settings schemas not upgrading as expected, updated associated unit tests.
+  - Fixed issue with old settings schemas not upgrading as expected, and updated associated unit tests to help catch this next time.
 - Version 3.6:
   - Disabling Alpine 3.19 release builds and switching to Alpine Edge.
     - Handbrake is only available on Edge, and mixing released and Edge versions cause too many [issues](https://gitlab.alpinelinux.org/alpine/aports/-/issues/15949).
-    - Alpine stable release builds will no longer be built, or not until Handbrake is supported on stable releases.
+    - Alpine stable release builds will no longer be built, or not until Handbrake is supported on stable releases (v3.20 May 2024).
     - Alpine Edge builds will be tagged as `alpine-edge`.
 - Version 3.5:
   - Download 7-Zip builds from [GitHub](https://github.com/ip7z/7zip/releases), fixes [issue #324](https://github.com/ptr727/PlexCleaner/issues/324).